usr20k/janky_chatgpt/README.md

-# simple-davinci-chatbot
+# janky-chatgpt
-A simple davinci-based chatbot using the OpenAI API.
+A simple gpt3.5-turbo based chatbot using the OpenAI API with context held for 2 exhanges.
 Usage requires you to have an OpenAI API key.

 # Installation
 Clone the repo locally and navigate to the root directory.
 Run `npm install` to install all package dependencies.